In true Lazy Travelers’ fashion, we made sure our first night reunited was spent doing what we do best.

 Wine “tasting” in Hungary has a slightly different meaning.

 We’ve done our share of wine tastings in the past (le duh), but we’ve never experienced a tasting quite like this.
-When Kate pourred us our first sip of delicious Hungarian white wine, we ooh-ed and ahh-ed and nodded, as you do.
-This was the surprise signal for Kate to fill our glasses with the aforementioned wine, and thus began a three-hour, seven glass tasting sent from heaven.
+When Kate poured us our first sip of delicious Hungarian white wine, we ooh-ed and ahh-ed and nodded, as you do.
+This was the surprise signal for Kate to fill our glasses with the aforementioned wine, and thus began a three-hour, seven glass tasting.
+Sent from heaven.